postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-design.md

 The following example shows an aspect that targets methods, fields, and properties with a single implementation class.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/LogMethodAndProperty.cs name="Aspect Targeting Methods, Fields and Properties"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/LogMethodAndProperty.cs name="Aspect Targeting Methods, Fields and Properties"]